GSV-DnQ/gsv-mun/README.md

 **LinkedIn:** Debate & Quiz Club, GSV

 ---

-Designed and developed for the inaugural **GSV Model United Nations**.
+Developed for the inaugural **GSV Model United Nations** by Parth Sidhu Maintained by Debate And Quiz Club, Gati Shakti Vishwavidyalaya.